aerian-studios/aerian-component-library/src/styles/README.md

 ### Anatomy of the global theme

 The theme files are roughly split up into 7 areas (1 file for each).
 All CSS variables (custom properties) associated with, say colour, would be set in the `./styles/_colors.scss` file.
-Within the file there are 2 types of CSS variable and 2 types of variable.
+Within the file there are 2 types of CSS variable and 2 types of variable (CSS variables (global) & SCSS variables (local)).

 #### Types of variable